tldr-pages/tldr/pages/common/chsh.md

 `chsh {{path/to/shell}}`

-- Change the login shell for a given user to Zsh:
+- Change the login shell for a given user:

 `chsh --shell {{path/to/shell}} {{username}}`